Ramsey Campbell: Tributes

 Four tribute anthologies of stories inspired by Campbell's work have been released to date.
 The first was the 1995 anthology Made in Goatswood (Chaosium, edited by Scott David Aniolowski), which includes a story by Campbell himself.
-More recently, The Children of Gla'aki (2016, Dark Regions Press, edited by Brian M. Sammons and Glynn Owen Barrass) consists of stories focused on one of Campbell's Lovecraftian creations, and Darker Companions (2017, PS Publishing, edited by Joe Pulver and Scott David Aniolowski) contains tales inspired by the author's vision and prose.
-In Spain, a further tribute anthology recently appeared entitled El Horror Que Vino del Sur: Un Tributo Latino a Ramsey Campbell Y Al Circulo de Lovecraft (2018, Bookbaby).
+The Children of Gla'aki (2016, Dark Regions Press, edited by Brian M. Sammons and Glynn Owen Barrass) consists of stories focused on one of Campbell's Lovecraftian creations, and Darker Companions (2017, PS Publishing, edited by Joe Pulver and Scott David Aniolowski) contains tales inspired by the author's vision and prose.
+In Spain, a further tribute anthology appeared entitled El Horror Que Vino del Sur: Un Tributo Latino a Ramsey Campbell Y Al Circulo de Lovecraft (2018, Bookbaby).
 All four books demonstrate Campbell's influence in the field on both established and newer writers.
 In 2021, Phantasmagoria magazine published a special edition (#4) devoted to Campbells work, boasting many critiques and tributes from his peers.

 In 2012, Campbell attracted a spoof collection of horror stories edited by fellow writer Rhys Hughes.
 Hughes contributed a good deal of the fictional content, including the pieces focused on an author called Lamblake Heinz, clearly a parody of Campbell (although Hughes has admitted elsewhere that he has read little if any of Campbell's work).

 Films

 Three of Campbell's novels have been adapted into films to date, all in Spain.
 Jaume Balagueró's The Nameless (in Spanish Los Sin Nombre; in Catalan Els sense nom), based on the novel of the same name, takes some liberties with the source material's plot but captures its pungent atmosphere.
 Paco Plaza's Second Name (El Segundo Nombre in Spanish) based on the novel The Pact of the Fathers, similarly evokes Campbell's paranoiac fictional world, its story rooted in the world of arcane religious practices.
 Denis Rovira van Boekholt's The Influence (La Influencia in Spanish), based on the Campbell novel of the same name and quite faithful (except for changes in the final third), was released in 2019 and was later picked up by Netflix to stream.
-It was recently announced that a TV series based on The Nameless is in development under the stewardship of Jaume Balagueró and Pau Freixas.
+In 2025, a TV series based on The Nameless was released under the stewardship of Jaume Balagueró and Pau Freixas.